Italy avoids Europe's dramatic virus uptick, but for how long? - France 24

 The World Health Organization held Italy up as an example this week, praising its "clear government advice, strong public support to reduce transmission" and information-sharing.

-In a virus-induced diplomatic spat this week, Britain's Boris Johnson suggested that infections were higher in his country than in Italy or Germany because the British were "freedom-loving".
+That despite British Prime Minister Boris Johnson's suggestion that infections were higher in his country than in Italy or Germany because the British were "freedom-loving".

 Italian President Sergio Matarella shot back that Italians also loved freedom but "we also behave responsibly".